m-ld/m-ld-website/src/topics/doc/concurrency.md

 - This property refers to some other entity which exists

 In a programming language, you might find these rules expressed in the type system.
-In a relational database, the rules are called "constraints".
+In a relational database, the rules are the schema and constraints.

 In **m-ld**, integrity is a collaboration between the domain, engine, app and user. **m-ld** supports constraints (see below), but first it is important to